nikolasbasler/BPhage/README.md

 - Collabfold: Done by collaborator George Bouras.
     - Requires: Pharokka's prodigal-gv output: `output/annotation/pharokka/bpgage_and_others/prodigal-gv.faa` (in communication with George the file was named `bpgage_and_others_prodigal-gv.faa`)
     - Output: Protein structures (Alpha fold 2) of all identified proteins from bphage and other studies.
 Provided by George, placed into `output/annotation/phold_colabfold_structures`
-- Phold: `annotation_phold.slrm`
+- Prepare phold compare:
     - Requires:
-        - Pharokka's prodigal-gv output: `output/annotation/pharokka/bpgage_and_others/prodigal-gv.faa`
-        - Predicted structures at `output/annotation/phold_colabfold_structures/basler_output_renamed/renamed_pdbs`
+        - pdb files of George's collabfold structures in `output/annotation/phold_colabfold_structures/basler_output_renamed/renamed_pdbs/`
+        - List of contigs that were sent to George but are not in the bphage_and_others dataset anymore because they were either filtered out by geNomad/CheckV (from additional studies) or collapsed by clustering: `$repo_location/data/phold/sent_to_george_but_removed_from_original_dataset`
     - Output:
+        - Renamed pdb files with shortened names, otherwise phold will crash.
+        - pdb files without corresponding entry in pharokka's output will be moved to `output/annotation/phold_colabfold_structures/basler_output_renamed/filtered_out_renamed_pdbs`
+- Phold: `annotation_phold_compare.slrm`
+    - Requires:
+        - Pharokka's gbk output: `output/annotation/pharokka_bphage_and_others/bphage_and_others.gbk`
+        - Predicted structures at `output/annotation/phold_colabfold_structures/basler_output_renamed/renamed_pdbs/`
+        - sed script to re-lengthen contig names: `data/phold/relengthen.contig.names.sed`
+    - Output:
+        - Predicted functions at: `output/annotation/phold_compare_bphage_and_others`